 - Rental receipts

 - Paychecks and W2s

 Physical Presence and Continuous Residence

 Physical presence and continuous residence are both required to be eligible to naturalize.
-It sounds similar, but it’s two separate requirements and must each to be satisfied.
+Though they sound similar, they are two separate requirements and must each be met individually.

-Continuous residence means the applicant’s residence must be in the United States for the required time.
-Unlike physical presence count the actual days you are physically in the U.S..
-As long as you absences in the U.S. are less than 6 months, your continuous residence is not interrupted.
+Continuous residence means the applicant's residence must be in the United States for the required time.
+Unlike physical presence, which counts the actual days you are physically in the U.S., continuous residence includes days you were outside the U.S., as long as the total time you were outside the U.S. was less than 6 months.

 For more clarification on continuous residence, see USCIS Policy Manual, Volume 12 - Citizenship and Naturalization, Part D - General Naturalization Requirements, Chapter 3 - Continuous Residence.